inverno-io/inverno-examples/inverno-example-http-websocket/README.md

 ```

 > Note that although the startup time has been drastically reduced, native transport is not supported in native image which has a significant impact on performances.

+> Note that for the native image to work, [logback][logback] must be used as logging manager since log4j doesn't support native build (see https://issues.apache.org/jira/browse/LOG4J2-2649).

 ## Going further